 “C” Average Requirement for State Awards

 Students who have received two annual payments of state-funded financial aid must have a cumulative “C” average or its equivalent (2.00 grade point average) in order to continue receiving payment in subsequent semesters.
 This requirement is in addition to the standard of satisfactory academic progress.

 The standards of satisfactory academic progress for state student financial aid awards may be waived once as an undergraduate student and once as a graduate student if an institution certifies and maintains documentation that such a waiver is in the best interests of the student.
-A student must submit a written request for a waiver to the Director of Office of Student Financial Services.
+A student must submit a written request for a waiver to the director of student financial services.
 The granting of a waiver is at the discretion of the institution.